 With our B2C integrations, you can ship at speeds that compete with Amazon while getting discounts of up to 89% off.

-So try ShipSaving today (for free) to see how our flexible shipping and eCommerce integrations can benefit your business.
+So try ShipSaving today to see how our flexible shipping and eCommerce integrations can benefit your business.

 Amazon FBA is a great resource for both new and veteran sellers.
 If you plan on exclusively selling on Amazon or expanding through their MCF platform, Amazon offers many opportunities.
 As a huge corporation, companies can find real value from selling on the platform through FBA.